ralph-irving/tcz-jivelite/README.md

 Copy these two files to /mnt/mmcblk0p2/tce/optional on the piCorePlayer sd card.

-You might need to increase the size of the ext4 partition mmcblk0p2 depending on your free space.
+There's enough free space on the default image to add the jivelite files.
+If you've installed other packages you might need to increase the size of the ext4 partition mmcblk0p2.

+If you're not comfortable performing either step listed above, stop now.
+The jivelite package is currently being evaluated for inclusion in the default piCoPlayer image.

 https://github.com/ralph-irving/tcz-jivelite/raw/master/jivelite.tcz